PDMI Spring Seminar Series

 The PDMI's Spring Seminar Series will feature three live webinar events designed to educate and inform leaders in the performance and direct-to-consumer marketing world.

 This is part of our seasonal seminar series, which kicked off in summer 2020.
 With six events seasonal seminar events now in the books, the PDMI is excited to continue offering regular virtual education to its members and to those in the greater performance marketing community.

 FTC Priorities and Practical Fixes: What Should Keep You Up at Night?

 Wednesday, April 21

 Staying out of the Federal Trade Commission’s crosshairs has never been more important.
 The FTC’s focus on consumer reviews, subscriptions, mail order violations, and more remains sharp.
-In this special event, Lesley Fair — senior attorney with the FTC’s Bureau of Consumer Protection — will review the Commission’s hot buttons, while Amy Mudge — a partner at BakerHostetler and member of the PDMI’s Workshop Council — will share some business tips on staying compliant.
+In this special event, which you can view by clicking the video icon, Lesley Fair — senior attorney with the FTC’s Bureau of Consumer Protection — reviews the Commission’s hot buttons, while Amy Mudge — a partner at BakerHostetler and member of the PDMI’s Workshop Council — shares some business tips on staying compliant.